planetopendata/awesome-sqlite/README.md

 A collection of awesome sqlite tools, scripts, books, etc.

----

-[ANNOUNCEMENT] Looking for awesome SQLite libraries in Ruby?
-See the [Awesome ActiveRecord List @ Planet Ruby](https://github.com/planetruby/awesome-activerecord).

----

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._